WilliamMurray-research/2026-0004-D/README.md

 A distributed plausibility‑anchored refinement system for stabilising conjectures across multiple nodes.
 `multi‑node orchestration` `symbolic verification` `plausibility refinement` `convergence detection`

+_This repository is currently private due to its integration with proprietary tooling that cannot be publicly distributed.
+The project remains indexed within the programme, and a public‑safe variant will be released once the proprietary components are abstracted behind governed interfaces._

 ---